 - Habitats exhibiting the greatest use 1. by breeding mallards are ponds and lagoons of 0.5ha and larger, with up to 30% peripheral tree cover and some ungrazed margin. - 2.
 Emergent and aquatic vegetation is important for adult and juvenile food, nesting, brooding and escape cover. - 3.
 High nest success is experienced by individuals nesting in overwater vegetation, particularly raupo. - Mallard pairs often use more than one pond for their total requirements, e.g. male waiting, feeding, nesting, brood rearing, moulting. - 5.
 Mallards frequently move broods between smaller water areas (ponds, drains, etc.,) when larger brood rearing water is unavailable.
 Broods are highly susceptible to predation and natural hazards when this occurs. - 6 Ponds choked with more than 70% emergent vegetation receive little use. - 7.
-Broods use stock water ponds with peripheral escape cover more than any other wetland type. - Single ponds don't generally provide all requisites unless over 1.0ha.
-Two or more pairs rarely utilize ponds less than 0.5ha.
-10. Isolation and spacing are important dry years.
+Broods use stock water ponds with peripheral escape cover more than any other wetland type. - Single ponds don't generally provide all requisites unless over 1.0ha. ponds less than 0.5ha.

-- pairs.
+- 10. pairs.

-- mechanisms. nests from brood water.
+- 11. Often nesting birds are forced away mechanisms. nests from brood water.

 - areas").

 - base for production habitat.
 14.

 - found to improve production.

 - 15. Water permanence has a direct bearinvertebrate food supply.
 16

 - is reduced during dry years.
 17. Semi-permanent and permanent wet-